Luftare/shadow/README.md

 - optimization: gather closeby obstacles in the beginning of a tick
 - list spawnpoints with positions
 - player will spawn at given spawn point received from server as an index
+- use html elements for zones to animate shrinks
+- refactor: move moveElementTo inside dom object